L2oukmane/To-Do-List/README.md

 - Add book feature
 - Remove book feature
 - Saving current state of book list to local storage
-- Live date and time update using luxos library
+- Live date and time update using luxon library

 ## Built With